 Your dog is completely brushed and then combed.
 They are then given their initial haircut.
 This can take more than an hour on a well behaved, tangle free dog.
 Then they are bathed by the groomer to ensure an amazing experience.
 A thorough bath with a conditioning treatment should be at least a half an hour.
 Nails, ears and glands are also done at this time.

 Your pet is then towel dried, and if they can tolerate it, fluff dried.
 At this point, they are still quite damp, so they will rest in their cage under a warm (never hot!) fan.

 When they are completely dried, they're brushed and combed out again and they'll get a final haircut to trim any scraggly pieces (another hour).
 The other finishing touches such as nail grinding and bows are done now (another 10-30 minutes).
 Keep in mind that other pets will also be getting worked into the bath/haircut rotation, too.

 Pets who are especially stressed, Express Grooms, older dogs, or puppies get to go first.
 Not all dogs are cooperative with grooming, and we work at their pace.
-Dogs who go to the bathroom in their cages will be delayed due to second baths.

 All of these factors affect grooming time.
 We're also using scissors on your pet's face, so it's not something we want to rush.
 We'd make more money if we did hurry the process along, but your pet appreciates our low stress atmosphere.
 I work until 6, can I just leave my pet there until then?Sure, we're here until 7pm. we have a lot of pets who spend the day with us.
 Just let us know what time(s) they need to have potty breaks.
 We'll also give them healthy treats and some opportunities to drink water.
 If they have dietary restrictions, you're welcome to bring their own snacks.